Summary

 • November 2025: Deadline for stakeholders to submit feedback.

-• Late 2026: Publication of the draft Circular Economy Act.
+• Late September 2026 (planned): Adoption of the Commission proposal for the Circular Economy Act.

 • 2027 - 2028: EU legislative approval process.